U.S. Faculty-Led Programs Summer Programs Invited to DIS

 DIS can provide support to faculty-led programs from DIS partner institutions.

-DIS offers to act as your local support organization should you choose to run part of or a whole summer program (normally one to six weeks) in Copenhagen.
-We offer:
+DIS offers to act as your local support organization should you choose to run part of or a whole summer program (normally three or four weeks) in Copenhagen.

 Recent Program Examples